talonlikeaclaw/canadian-immigration-visualization/planning/Backup.md

   - Resources are blocking the first paint of your page.
 Consider delivering critical JS/CSS inline and deferring all non-critical JS/styles.
     - http://16.52.46.206/assets/index-CB-ig7zV.css size => 2253 potential saving => 207
 - Avoid serving legacy JavaScript to modern browsers
   - polyfills and transforms enables legacy browser to use new javaScript features.
-However , many arent necessary for modern browsers. for your bundled javascript, adopt a modern script deployment strategy using module/nomodule feature detection to reduce the amount of the code shipped to modern browsers, while retaining for legacy browsers.
+However , many are'nt necessary for modern browsers. for your bundled javascript, adopt a modern script deployment strategy using module/nomodule feature detection to reduce the amount of the code shipped to modern browsers, while retaining for legacy browsers.
 - Reduce unused CSS
-  - Reduce unused rules from styleshees and defer CSS not used for above the fold content to decrease bytes consumed by network activity.
+  - Reduce unused rules from stylesheet and defer CSS not used for above the fold content to decrease bytes consumed by network activity.
 - Preload Largest Contentful Paint image
   - If the LCP element is dynamically added to the page, you should preload the image in order to improve LCP.
     - http://16.52.46.206/assets/white-curve-DKXaIjeq.png => 0